Cyber Resilience

 Summary

-Operationally, ranked in the top 26.3% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, ranked at the 48th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 CVE-2025-21607 is a vulnerability in the Vyper compiler, a Pythonic smart contract language for the Ethereum Virtual Machine (EVM).
 The issue occurs when the compiler uses the precompiles EcRecover (address 0x1) and Identity (address 0x4), as it does not check the success flag returned by these calls.
 This allows a failed call to proceed without halting execution, potentially resulting in incorrect outcomes.